Treewalking/treewalking-site/_posts/2021-05-10-how-and-what-to-measure.md

 ## Measurement

-> Capturing data manually dramatically decreases the value of the insights you get from the data.
+> Capturing data manually dramatically decreases the value of the insights. **Automate everything!**

 ## Summary